Post

 Visualizing the hidden 3D geometry behind Layer Normalization and uncovering the mathematical trick that makes RMSNorm tick.

-My goal here is to make this visually intuitive, so you’ll be able to manipulate these concepts in your head.
-I’ve built a 3D toy simulation to show exactly what happens to our data during standard LayerNorm, including the sneaky effect of the $\epsilon$ parameter (yes again! funny enough, I wrote about $\epsilon$ trapping the Adam optimizer, and here it is causing trouble again :p).
+My goal here is to make this visually intuitive, the kind of intuitive where you can close your eyes and watch the data move.
+I’ve built a 3D toy simulation showing exactly what happens at each step of standard LayerNorm, including the surprisingly consequential effect of the $\epsilon$ parameter (yes, $\epsilon$ again, I wrote about it trapping the Adam optimizer, and here it is causing trouble again :O).

 Let’s jump in.